joaomelo/calystone/DEVELOPMENT.md

 ### Separeta state from logic

-One should note use classes to express the domain.
-Data strucutures should by defines by types and located in a central object.
+One should not use classes to express the domain.
+Data strucutures should be defined by types and located in a central object.
 Data transformation should be done by functions that will receive this data store as a whole or only the necessary to know properties.

 This is due to facilitate the building of reactive user interfaces taking advantage of the reactive constructus of any of the modern UI frameworks.
 They do not deal well with classes, specially but no limited deep object relationshipgs.